 October 9, 2005: Two Games to Win One

-The Astros made their one and only World Series appearance to date in 2005, but they might not have gotten there without an exhaustive marathon in Game Three of the NLDS against Atlanta that would become the longest postseason game in major league history.
+The Astros made their first World Series appearance in 2005, but they might not have gotten there without an exhaustive marathon in Game Three of the NLDS against Atlanta that would become the longest postseason game in major league history.